Austrian 4 Ducat Gold Coin

 The word ducat is from Medieval Latin ducatus meaning “relating to a duke (or dukedom)”, and initially meant “duke’s coin” or a “duchy’s coin”.
 These historical gold coins were used in trade throughout Europe from medieval times to the late 20th century.

 The reverse of the Austrian 4 Ducat Gold Coin depicts the House of Habsburg’s coat of arms.
-The Habsburgs occupied the Holy Roman Empire throne from 1438 – 1740.
+The Habsburgs / Habsburg-Lorraine family occupied the Holy Roman Empire throne from 1438 – 1918 except for the three year reign of Charles VII (1742-1745).
 They produced kings of Bohemia, England, Germany, Hungary, Croatia, Ireland, Portugal, Spain, Dutch and Italian countries.

 The double-headed eagle or Imperial Eagle was a symbol of the Holy Roman Empire.
 Above the Imperial Eagle is the Imperial Crown worn by Holy Roman Emperors from the House of Habsburg becoming the crown of Austria after the dissolution of the Holy Roman Empire.
 The Imperial Eagle holds the Imperial Regalia or the crown jewels.
 The Imperial Eagle holds the Imperial Sword, which was used during coronations and holds the Imperial Orb, a symbol of divine right.